bergesinstitute/graf-method/book-4-unit-5.md

 💂 It is not recommended to use *de/hasta* or *desde/a*, we'll always use *desde* with *hasta.*

-    En - in, on, at
+    en - in / on / at

 En español solamente tenemos una preposición de ubicación, que usamos para todos los casos.